 Chemicals are stored safely throughout the facility.
 Appropriate policies and product safety charts are available.
 The building holds a current warrant of fitness.
-There are all single rooms with hand basins; two have ensuites and the rest share toilets and showers.
+There are all single rooms, nine with hand basins and the rest with hand basins and toilets.
+All showers are communal.
 External areas are safe and well maintained with shade and seating available.
-Fixtures, fittings, and flooring are appropriate and toilet/shower facilities are constructed for ease of cleaning.
-Cleaning and laundry services are monitored through the internal auditing system.
+Fixtures, fittings and flooring are appropriate and toilet/shower facilities are constructed for ease of cleaning.
+There is no laundry done on site.
+Cleaning services are monitored through the internal auditing system.
 Systems and supplies are in place for essential, emergency and security services.
-There is a first aid trained staff member on duty at all times.
+There is a first aid trained person on duty at all times.